DynamoDS/RefineryPrimer/2-getting-started/2-07_applying-generative-design-to-practical-challenges.md

 # Applying Generative Design to Practical Challenges

-When you install the Refinery package for Dynamo, it ships with a few very useful practical examples, let's have a look at a few of them.
+When you download  Refinery for Dynamo, you can also download a few very useful practical examples, let's have a look at a few of them.

 ## Example 8